Painting using the Digital Illustration Medium

 We also combine our illustrations to build graphs and charts and include detailed realistic anatomy features that can bring a dull data graph to life!
 Digital medical illustrations can also be supplied as vector images such as an Illustrator file and their print size has no limits.
 The illustrations can also be animated to generate patient and customer interaction; it is very a versatile medium.

-Our Illustration Process – Pencil to Digital
+Our Illustration Process – Pencil to Digital Painting using an Airbrush

-We have honed our technique to work with brushes and digital pens to produce very photo realistic illustrations by using a Wacom tablet (canvas) and Creative Pen (brush) which allow us to paint onto the Wacom tablet and thus straight onto the computer screen.
+We have honed our technique to work with the digital brushes and digital pens to produce very photo realistic illustrations by using a Wacom tablet (canvas) and Creative Pen (brush) which allow us to paint onto the Wacom tablet and thus straight onto the computer screen.
 The process of doing this is referred to as the digital medium but it is still an artistic process where the resulting illustration is referred to as ‘digital painting’.
 Our digital medical illustrations are produced in the same artistic way as any other one of our illustrations.

 We start by understanding the brief fully and scoping the project into a written format completing any additional research on the subject.